Skip to content

 Ri Migash

 Yosef ibn Migash (c.
 1077–1141) was a leading Sephardi Talmudic authority of early medieval Spain, based in Lucena, Al-Andalus.
-He inherited and expanded the academy of his father Migash, becoming one of the most influential Jewish scholars of his generation.
+He studied from boyhood under the Rif (Isaac Alfasi) at Lucena and succeeded him as head of its great academy, becoming one of the most influential Jewish scholars of his generation.
 Ibn Migash was known for his sharp, systematic approach to Talmudic analysis and his independence from French Ashkenazi methods; he developed new interpretive techniques that would profoundly influence Spanish and North African Jewish scholarship.
-He was the teacher of Yehuda ha-Levi (the philosopher-poet) and grandfather of the teacher of Maimonides, making him a crucial link in the chain of Sephardi rabbinic tradition.
+Like the poet-philosopher Yehuda ha-Levi, he was a disciple of the Rif at Lucena; and he became the teacher of Maimon, the father of Maimonides, so that the Rambam — though he never met him — revered him as a master and studied his works, making ibn Migash a crucial link in the chain of Sephardi rabbinic tradition.
 His responsa and novellae shaped halakhic practice for centuries.

 Life journeyclick any stop, or use ←/→Trace on the orchard map →